Participation of Patients From Racial, Ethnic Minority Groups in Phase 1 Cancer Drug Development Trials

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Siwen Wang, M.D., of the Harvard T.H.
-Chan School of Medicine in Boston, is the corresponding author.
+Authors: Florian B. Mayr, M.D., M.P.H., of the VA Pittsburgh Healthcare System in Pittsburgh, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.